 Green.
 Sea lettuce, green Aonori, gutt weed (Sea grass) sea garmon

-Seaweed for spa baths
+Seaweed for bath soaks

 I harvest serrated wrack seaweed which has been used for generations for skin care and to ease aches and pains.

 Thalassotherapy is simple you just place a bag of our fresh or dry serrated wrack into the bath add warm water the seaweed gives of a oil packed full of vitamins and minerals and trace elements your body then absorbs them through your skin as you relax in the bath.